Erfurt: Population

-Due to the official atheism of the former GDR, most of the population is non-religious.
-14.8% are members of the Evangelical Church in Central Germany and 6.8% are Catholics (according to the 2011 EU census).
-The Jewish Community consists of 500 members.
+Due to the official atheism of the former communist East German regime, most of the population is non-religious.
+14.8 % are members of the Evangelical Church in Central Germany and 6.8 % are Catholics (according to the 2011 EU census).
+The Jewish community consists of 500 members.
 Most of them migrated to Erfurt from Russia and Ukraine in the 1990s.

 Culture, sights and cityscape

 Residents notable in cultural history

 The theologian, philosopher and mystic Meister Eckhart (c.
 1260–1328) entered the Dominican monastery (Predigerkloster) in Erfurt when he was aged about 18 (around 1275).
 Eckhart was the Dominican prior at Erfurt from 1294 until 1298, and Vicar of Thuringia from 1298 to 1302.
 After a year in Paris, he returned to Erfurt in 1303 and administered his duties as Provincial of Saxony from there until 1311.

 Martin Luther (1483–1546) studied law and philosophy at the University of Erfurt from 1501.
 He lived in St Augustine's Monastery in Erfurt, as a friar from 1505 to 1511.

 Johann Pachelbel (1653–1706) served as organist at the Predigerkirche (Preachers Church) in Erfurt from June 1678 until August 1690.
 Pachelbel composed approximately seventy pieces for organ while in Erfurt.

 The city is the birthplace of one of Johann Sebastian Bach's cousins, Johann Bernhard Bach, as well as Johann Sebastian Bach's father Johann Ambrosius Bach.
 Bach's parents were married in 1668 in the Kaufmannskirche (Merchant's Church) that still exists on the main square of Anger.

-Alexander Müller (1808–1863), pianist, conductor and composer, was born in Erfurt.
-He later moved to Zürich where he served as leader of the General Music Society's subscription concerts series.

 Max Weber (1864–1920) was born in Erfurt.
 He was a sociologist, philosopher, lawyer, and political economist whose ideas have profoundly influenced modern social theory and social research.

 After 1906 the composer Richard Wetz (1875–1935) lived in Erfurt and became the leading person in the city's musical life.
 His major works were written here, including three symphonies, a Requiem and a Christmas Oratorio.

 The textile designer Margaretha Reichardt (1907–1984) was born and died in Erfurt.
 She studied at the Bauhaus from 1926 to 1930, and while there worked with Marcel Breuer on his innovative chair designs.
 Her former home and weaving workshop in Erfurt, the Margaretha Reichardt Haus, is now a museum, managed by the Angermuseum Erfurt.

 Famous contemporary musicians from Erfurt are Clueso, the Boogie Pimps and Yvonne Catterfeld.